webdevcody/ppai-next-starter/README.md

 ##### Local Development

-We provided an npm alias `stripe:listen` you can run if you want to setup your locally running application to listsen for any stripe events.
+We provided an npm alias `stripe:listen` you can run if you want to setup your locally running application to listen for any stripe events.
 Run this command and copy the webhook secret it prints to the console into your .env file.

 ##### Production